Suits Me® Simplified: Banking 101

 Should I Choose a Standing Order or Direct Debit?

-Standing orders and direct debits both involve sending an instruction to your bank to authorise payment from your account on an agreed date.
+Standing orders and direct debits authorize your bank to make payments from your account on agreed dates.
 That date could be monthly, quarterly or annually.
-However, there is a difference between the two forms of regular payment, and there are times when one is more favourable than the other.
+However, there’s a difference between the two forms of regular payment, with times when one is more favorable.

-The main difference between them is that a standing order is usually for a fixed amount, while the amount you pay through a direct debit can vary.
-Therefore, you should only set up a standing order if you are sure that the amount you pay on each date will not change.
+The main difference is that a standing order is fixed, whereas a direct debit can vary.
+Set up a standing order only if you’re certain the amount won’t change.

 Standing Orders – When to Use Them?